nicochristie/Udacity_CarND_P5/README.md

 ### Dataset 2
 ![Dataset 2](samples/Dataset2.gif)

 There seems to be a source of error in the sampled data around 2/3s of the track for Dataset 1 that ruins the RMSE values.
-You can see how these values tend to decrease from a relative high value at start, then jump up around 2/3s.
+You can see how these values tend to decrease from a relative high value at start, then jumps up around 2/3s.
+Likely a non filtered zero-value that resets my state matrix?
+Why is it only affecting Y-coordinates?

 ![Pre noise](samples/Dataset1Noise1.png)![Post noise](samples/Dataset1Noise2.png)